wpmudev/custom-sidebars/readme.txt

 == Description ==

-<strong>Manage and replace sidebars and other widget areas on your site with Custom Sidebars, a flexible widget area manager.</strong>
+** Manage and replace sidebars and other widget areas on your site with Custom Sidebars, a flexible widget area manager. **

 Make custom sidebar configurations and be able to choose what widgets display on each page or post of your site.